Praveenvenu123/git-learnings/README.md

-this is git learning.welcome I am praveen kumar thanks
+this is git learning.welcome I am praveen kumar welcome 123 thanks and update